JDoinkus/auto-hide-discord-channel-list/README.md

 5. Click the extension icon again, and make sure the toggle next to the style is enabled.

 ### 3rd Party Discord Clients (for the Discord app)
-**WARNING!:** Using 3rd party clients is technically against Discord's TOS.
+**WARNING!:** Using 3rd party clients is technically against Discord's ToS.
 Use at your own risk.

 #### Vencord
 https://vencord.dev